Fonterra: Sanlu milk scandal

 On 21 September 2008, an editorial in The New Zealand Herald questioned the "moral courage and leadership" of Fonterra chief executive Andrew Ferrier.
 Citing Fonterra's number one corporate value, the journal questioned why it took nearly a month after it had become aware of the contamination before it notified the government.
 It said Fonterra's press release had been "minutely scrutinised by lawyers and spin doctors, and that the company was far less interested in 'moral courage and leadership' than it was in preserving its own position."
 The next day, Helen Clark, agreed that the company had been too slow to speak out.
 Ferrier was also condemned by Business Day for his "silent hand-wringing", when he should have immediately blown the whistle.
 Ferrier denied Fonterra knew that Sanlu lied for eight months to hide complaints about its baby formula causing illness.
-However, Access Asia, a Shanghai-based consumer consultancy, said Fonterra was a classic example of western executives in China "believ[ing] advice in business books that they must avoid making their local partners 'lose face' at all costs."
+However, Access Asia, a Shanghai-based consumer consultancy, said Fonterra was a classic example of western executives in China heeding advice found in business books to, "avoid making their local partners 'lose face' at all costs."
 It suggested Fonterra paid a heavy price in write-offs, a wrecked business and public condemnation.

 In a video press conference with reporters in September 2008, Ferrier said Sanlu's milk supply may have been sabotaged.
 He added the company did not come forward with the information earlier because it was waiting for the recall process to move through the Chinese system.

 David Oliver, a New Zealander who works as a corporate advisor to companies in the Chinese agricultural industry, feels that while Fonterra had board representation in Sanlu, it is unlikely they had much influence within the company as they had only a minority stake.